calvinfeng/study-guide/doc/scalability.md

 ### Horizontal vs Vertical Scaling
 * Vertical: increase the resources of a specific node.
-* Horizontal: increase the number of nodes
+* Horizontal: increase the number of nodes or servers

 ## Load Balancer
 The role of a load balancer is to distribute and direct requests evenly to all the servers.

+When request comes in, the DNS will map domain name to IP address of the black box load balancer.
+The servers within the cluster don't have public IP address assigned to themselves.
+Rest of the world won't be able to interact with the servers inside the cluster directly.
+The load balancer is responsible for distributing the HTTP requests to one of the nodes in its cluster.

 The most obvious method of load balancing is hashing.
 * Every server is a bucket